Gavin Newsom: COVID-19 pandemic

 As the state opened up, the Los Angeles Times found that new coronavirus hospitalizations in California began accelerating around June 15 at a rate not seen since early April, immediately after the virus began rapidly spreading in the state.
 On June 18, Newsom made face coverings mandatory for all Californians in an effort to reduce COVID-19's spread.
-Enforcement would be up to business owners, as local law enforcement agencies view non-compliance as a minor infraction.
-By the end of June, he had ordered seven counties to close bars and nightspots, and recommended eight other counties take action on their own to close those businesses due to a surge of coronavirus cases in some parts of the state.
+Enforcement was up to business owners, as local law enforcement agencies saw non-compliance as a minor infraction.
+By the end of June, Newsom had ordered seven counties to close bars and nightspots and recommended that eight other counties take action on their own to close those businesses due to a surge of coronavirus cases in parts of the state.
 In a regular press conference on July 13 as he was ordering the reinstatement of the shutdown of bars and indoor dining in restaurants, he said, "We're seeing an increase in the spread of the virus, so that's why it's incumbent upon all of us to recognize soberly that COVID-19 is not going away any time soon until there is a vaccine or an effective therapy".

 Newsom oversaw a sluggish initial rollout of vaccines; California had one of the lowest vaccination rates in the country by January 2021, and had only used about 30% of the vaccines it had at its disposal, a far lower rate than other states, by January 20.
 Newsom had an approval rating of 64% in September 2020, but a February 2021 UC Berkeley Institute of Governmental Studies poll found that his approval rate was down to 46%, with 48% disapproval, the highest of his tenure.
 The Los Angeles Times attributed this decline to public opinion of his management of the pandemic.
 The vaccination rate began increasing in January, with over half the population fully vaccinated as of September 2021, the percentage ranking #16 out of the 50 states.

-Although the Newsom administration enacted some of the country's most stringent pandemic restrictions in 2020, California had the 29th-highest death rate of all 50 states by May 2021.
-Monica Gandhi, a professor of medicine at UCSF, said that California's restrictive approach "did not lead to better health outcomes", and criticized California's delay in implementing new CDC recommendations absolving the fully vaccinated from most indoor mask requirements, while saying the decision lacked scientific rationale and could cause "collateral damage".
+While the Newsom administration enacted some of the country's most stringent pandemic restrictions in 2020, by May 2021 California had the 29th-highest COVID-19 death rate among the 50 states.
+Monica Gandhi, a professor of medicine at UCSF, said that California's restrictive approach "did not lead to better health outcomes", and criticized California's delay in implementing new CDC recommendations absolving the fully vaccinated from most indoor mask requirements, saying the decision lacked a scientific rationale and could cause "collateral damage".